xebia-functional/second-bridge/README.md

 **Traversable**

 Protocols like **Traversable** and **Iterable** will make it easier for you to expand the current data-types available.
-If you need to create a new data-type, just by implementing the following three methods your type will have access to the 40-something functions available in Second Bridge:
+If you need to create a new data-type, just by implementing the following three methods your type will have access to the 40-something functions available in **Second Bridge**:

 	public protocol Traversable {